Best of the Seacoast Winner

 Probate is the judicial process by which wills (or the estates of individuals without wills) are processed and creditors are given notice of someone’s passing.

 Probate is only applicable to assets passing by Will.
 If a person does not die with a valid Will, then the law of intestacy may take over unless all of the deceased person’s assets pass by some other legal means.

-We bill all estate planning matters on a flat fee basis with rare exceptions.
+We bill most new estate planning matters on a flat fee basis with few exceptions.

 All of our fees are put in writing.